slcmcu/shipyard-agent/readme.md

 # Usage
 Run this in a Docker container (note the `-v` to bind mount the Docker socket for the agent):

-`docker run -i -t -rm -v /var/run/docker.sock:/docker.sock shipyard/agent -url http://<shipyard-host>:<shipyard-port> -docker /docker.sock -register`
+`docker run -i -t -v /var/run/docker.sock:/docker.sock shipyard/agent -url http://<shipyard-host>:<shipyard-port> -docker /docker.sock -register`

 This will cause the Agent container to register and run.
 In Shipyard, click on the action menu for the host and select "Authorize Host" to enable.